-ServiceNow offers hefty educational development and MBA reimbursement opportunities, providing both a $5,000 annual continuing education stipend and tuition reimbursement of up to $5,250.
+ServiceNow offers ample educational development and MBA reimbursement opportunities, providing both tuition reimbursement and online course subscription options.
 The company also supports professional and personal learning in a number of other ways including diversity programs, hosted conferences and online course subscriptions.

-Omaze is focused on fueling goals and causes through their charitable donation platform, and their aim to empower people to realize their dreams extends to their employees.
-Their education benefits package provides their team members with $500 annually to go to further education, while also offering options for building development tracks and training across different functions within the company.
+Omaze is focused on reaching goals and causes through its charitable donation platform, and its aim to empower people to realize their dreams extends to their employees.
+Their education benefits package provides team members with $500 annually to go to further education, while also offering options for building development tracks and training across different functions within the company.

-Wunder Capital has an ambitious mission: to tackle climate change and reduce global emissions.
-In order to do so, they need a strong team of talented professionals, so they offer a competitive benefits package designed to attract top talent and encourage them to grow in their field.
+Wunder has an ambitious mission: to tackle climate change and reduce global emissions.
+And to do so, the company needs a strong team of talented professionals, so it offers a competitive benefits package designed to attract top talent and encourage them to grow in their field.
 They offer tuition reimbursement to employees seeking to bolster their skillset, whether they are pursuing an MBA or looking to attend a workshop series.

 In addition to flexible time off, free healthcare coverage and 401(k) matching, Granicus also offers a tuition reimbursement program that supports employees looking to go back to school or hone a new skill to empower them in their field.